0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 * An account on MetaMask holding the coins you want to transfer into PBC.
 The bridge only supports the MetaMask wallet extension for interacting with other chains.

+### Converting MPC token to BYOC

+The native token on PBC, MPC token, can be used as BYOC.
+To do this, it must first be *wrapped*, using the system smart contract [mpc-wrap](https://browser.partisiablockchain.com/contracts/017d9dacdd01f0b2bd4de40da37f545e89b7faa149), into its BYOC equivalent, WMPC (Wrapped MPC).
+WMPC can then be used similar to other BYOC, e.g. as gas, or to bridge out to an external chain.
+Using the same contract, WMPC can be *unwrapped* back into MPC token.

 ### How to deposit using the Bridge

 To make a deposit, you can use the [PBC Token Bridge](https://browser.partisiablockchain.com/bridge).